Mould on Food Causes, Dangers, and Prevention - healthcare nt sickcare

 In some cases, your healthcare provider may recommend antihistamines to alleviate symptoms of an allergic reaction, or prescribe antibiotics or other medications to treat food poisoning.
 It is important to follow their recommendations and take any prescribed medication as directed.

-To prevent the risk of consuming mouldy food in the first place, it is important to properly store and handle food.
+To prevent the risk of consuming mouldy food in the first place, it is significant to properly store and handle food.
 This includes keeping food in airtight containers, refrigerating perishable items promptly, and discarding any food that shows visible signs of mould.

 Why Getting Mould on Refrigerated Foods?